Webhooks

 Under normal circumstances, Metronome sends each notification exactly once.
 However, there are a few situations that could cause you to receive the same notification multiple times:

-- Retries—As mentioned above, if Metronome receives an error when attempting to deliver the notification to your webhook handler, we retry the notification.
+• RetriesAs mentioned above, if Metronome receives an error when attempting to deliver the notification to your webhook handler, we retry the notification.
 Depending on the nature of the error, it's possible that your endpoint receives a notification without acknowledging it, in which case your endpoint receives the same notification again.

-- Multiple webhook URLs—If you configure Metronome to notify multiple webhook URLs, or even the same URL multiple times, notifications are sent multiple times.
+• Multiple webhook URLsIf you configure Metronome to notify multiple webhook URLs, or even the same URL multiple times, notifications are sent multiple times.
+If you want to ensure duplicate notifications are ignored, you can use the notification's id field to deduplicate.

 Verify notifications